Nemo64/meteor-translator/README.md

 ## TODO
 - Territory fallback like "i want British English but there is only American English"!
 This is useful for the auto detection of languages!
 I need help with this because I don't know if that'll work with most languages!
-- Providing more features from [CLDR](http://cldr.unicode.org/).
-The plan is to automatically format numbers with the correct punctuation.
+- Providing more features from [CLDR](http://cldr.unicode.org/). eg format numbers with the correct punctuation.